 The gift that we have prepared for you is…

 One more dramatic pause.

-Cultural places is your own personal multilingual travel guide to more than 1600 city attractions and museums around the world.
+Cultural places in your own personal multilingual travel guide to more than 1600 city attractions and museums around the world.
 It is a one-stop solution for all you culture lovers.
-Travel media guide that takes travelling to completely different level.
+Travel media guide that takes traveling to a completely different level.

 And you want to hear the best thing?

 Cultural Places is super easy to use.
 All you need to do is pick from the list of museums and sites we work with and let our audio guides take you on a journey you will never forget.
 Just click here.

 What is so special about this travel app is that with almost no clicking, you will be provided with most up to date information and facts about each place you visit.
 There is no need for you to do anything other than to enjoy and discover the culture in a new way.
 Even your mom can use it with no problem!

 So, next time in the Museum of Vojvodina, make sure you try it out.